logeeker/VR-Observatory/Audit Landing Page/Audit 2 landing page.md

 * Developing Guidence Handbook: https://docs.google.com/document/d/1b-LKgApiEaLc9_Oi43MBGmVRToHIzsCwrjwGGQ229qo/edit

 ## DECISION MAKING PROCESS
 Our group based on “Change Request Form” to process the decision making.
-Each time when some team members want to make certain changes, they are supposed to follow the instructions of “Change Request Form” to submit an application to the relevant person in charge (e.g. if the issue is about model processing, the responsible person is Taizhou Wang).
-Then, the responsible person will decide to process this change or not.
+Each time when some team members want to make certain changes, they are supposed to follow the instructions of “Change Request Form” to submit an application to the relevant person in charge (e.g. if the issue is about model processing, the responsible person is the leader of model processing).
+Then, the leader will decide to process this change or not.
 In addition, the responsible person can also identify the change into the group meeting to process.

 *Decision making log: (https://drive.google.com/drive/folders/1776P_mnA7-Wi0ipBj1ftQXCaFMPazd5l)